navidebra/Bike-Sharing-Demand-Forecast/report-template.md

 ![model_test_score.png](img/model_test_score.png)

 ## Summary
-Data was fairly cleaned and only needed 2 columns removed ['casual', 'registered] which weren't present in the test dataset, datetime columns needed to be broken down, and highly correlated values could be removed.
-After preparation and EDA model performance and Kaggle score were highly improved.
-However, hyperparameter optimization didn't help much.
+Data was fairly cleaned and only needed 2 columns removed ['casual', 'registered] whichi weren't present in the test dataset, datetime columns needed to be broken down, and highly correlated values could be removed.
+After preparation and EDA model performance and Kaggle score were highly improved by 7%.
+However, hyperparameters optimization didn't help much.
 Considering RNN models might be worth the time in this case.